 Personally I find Bondi offers up literally more space.
 Manly can feel so overwhelmingly busy during the Summer as the tourists flock there on the famous Manly boat.
 But, Bondi has more space to sit up on the grassy areas and is a bigger beach.

 Even though Manly might be crazy busy (and of course so is Bondi), it also offers up quite a relaxed vibe.
 It’s not nearly as pretentious as Bondi.
-Firstly you won’t see the muscle Mary’s working out next to the beach at an outside gym in Manly.

 The one time I’ve actually been out drinking in Manly recently and everywhere pretty much closed by 12am on a Friday night so if you’re into the partying vibe, definitely head to Bondi.